typegoose/typegoose/docs/guides/quick-start-guide.md

 }
 ```

+For detailed explanation of Hooks, please see [Hooks](api/decorators/hooks.md).

 Note:
 - Do not use Arrow Functions, because it will break the binding of `this`
 - For ESLint users: Make sure that rule `eslint-no-use-before-defining` is disabled, otherwise you might get ESLint errors / warnings